-She answered in the abstracted voice of one trying to remember: "Something about being down your last penny, then
+She answered in the abstracted voice of one trying to remember: "Something about being down your last sixpence then

-I found that market where a penny buys a pound.
+that market where my sixpence buys a pound.

 The price was cheap.
 The price was all I had."

-"Meaning it looks like a terrible price to us, but not to him."
+"Meaning he had to surrender what he was to become what he is.
+It looks like a terrible price to us, but not to him."

 "It's uncanny," said the man who lived on an enchanted street.
 "I worry whether it's even really Charles out there."